Overuse of steroids in women can have adverse side-effects, leading to bodily dysfunction. Learn more in this guide on androgens.

 What are androgen hormones?

-Discovered in the 1930s, androgens are naturally present in the human body .
-They are particularly present in men, where they are involved in the establishment of male characters, but are also present in women in smaller quantities.
-If the best known androgen is testosterone , other androgens also play a role at a lower level within the body.
+Discovered in the 1930s, androgens are naturally present in the human body.
+They are particularly present in men, where they are involved in the development of typical male characteristics, but are also present in women in smaller quantities.
+If the best known androgen is testosterone, other androgens also play a role at a lower level within the body.
 This is particularly the case with dehydroepiandrosterone (DHEA), dehydroepiandrosterone sulfate (DHEAS), and androstenedione.

 Secretion of androgen hormones

-Testosterone is the most common androgenic hormone in humans .
+Testosterone is the most common androgenic hormone in humans.
 It represents 95% of circulating androgens.
-If testosterone is mainly produced by the testes , this hormone can be secreted in other regions of the body.
-It can in particular be secreted in small quantities at the level of the adrenal glands, located above each kidney.
-It is moreover in these glands that DHEA and androstenedione are produced.
+Testosterone is mainly produced by the testes, this hormone can be secreted in other regions of the body.
+It can in particular be secreted in small quantities by the adrenal glands, located above each kidney.
+DHEA and androstenedione are also produced in these glands.
 In addition to their production at the adrenal level, testosterone can also be secreted in small quantities in the brain and ovaries in women.

 What is the role of androgen hormones?